MeiVentxx7/StarbucksPythonEDA/README.md

    ![PP7 Python Visu 2](https://github.com/user-attachments/assets/25f20b96-0f6a-4fa3-8f82-11fb6a2ac4a5)

-      **Results**: 2 out of the top 5 most calorie-dense beverages are smoothies.
+      **Results**: Two out of the top five most calorie-dense beverages are smoothies.
 The top 2 are Frappucchinos.
     &ensp;